 - Providing technical assistance through existing structures, including the Social Mobilization Pillar and the Community Health Worker Technical Working Group.

-SBCC Activities include:
+SBCC Activities included:

 - Designing and rolling out an innovative participatory community engagement approach using the Journey to a Bright Future toolkit to inspire individuals to practice optimal RMNCH behaviors, including care-seeking.
 Using identified aspirations, emotional responses and champions as agents of change, community members identify barriers to health and doable actions, and find solutions that lead to improved health.